TriggerMail/rules_pyz/README.md

     bazel build @com_bluecore_rules_pyz//pypi:pip_generate_wrapper
     bazel-bin/external/com_bluecore_rules_pyz/pypi/pip_generate_wrapper \
         -requirements requirements.txt \
-        -output third_party/pypi/pypi_rules.bzl \
+        -outputDir third_party/pypi \
         -wheelURLPrefix http://example.com/ \
         -wheelDir wheels
     ```
 6. If this depends on any Python packages that don't publish wheels, you will need to copy the `wheels` directory to some server where they are publicly accessible, and set the `-wheelURLPrefix` argument to that URL.
 We use a [Google Cloud Storage bucket](https://cloud.google.com/storage/docs/
 access-public-data) and copy the wheels with: `gsutil -m rsync -a public-read wheels gs://public-bucket`
-7. Add the following lines to `WORKSPACE` to load the generae requirements:
+7. Add the following lines to `WORKSPACE` to load the generate requirements:
     ```python
     load("//third_party/pypi:pypi_rules.bzl", "pypi_repositories")
     pypi_repositories()
     ```

+### Local Wheels

+As an alternative to publishing built wheels, you can check them in to your repository.
+If you omit the `wheelURLPrefix` flag, `pip_generate` will generate references relative to your WORKSPACE.

 ## Motivation and problems with existing rules